Zilog: History

-Zilog was started in California in 1974 by Federico Faggin and Ralph Ungermann, who both left Intel after working on the 4004 and 8080 microprocessors and custom chips.
+Zilog was started in California in 1974 by Federico Faggin and Ralph Ungermann with support and encouragement from Exxon's computing division.
+Both left Intel after working on the 4004 and 8080 microprocessors and custom chips.
 Masatoshi Shima, who also worked with Faggin on the 4004 and 8080, joined Zilog in 1975.
-Ungermann had a falling-out with Faggin and left Zilog in 1978.
+Ungermann did not want the company to become an Exxon subsidiary and left Zilog in 1978.

 On January 1, 1979, Zilog released the first issue of their comic book Captain Zilog, which featured the Z8000 computer.
 The Z8000, introduced that year, was the company's first 16-bit microprocessor.

 The company became a subsidiary of Exxon in 1980.
-Exxon first made a large investment for 51 percent of the company before buying it outright; however, the management and employees bought it back in 1989, led by Edgar Sack.
+Exxon initially acquired 51 percent of the company before buying it outright; however, the management and employees bought it back in 1989, led by Edgar Sack.

 Zilog went public in 1991, but was acquired in 1998 by Texas Pacific Group for $527 million.
 Curtis Crawford replaced Sack and changed the company's direction towards 32-bit data communications processors.

 In 1999, Zilog acquired Production Languages Corporation for an unspecified amount less than $10 million.

 Bonds were sold against the company to fund the new developments, but after the Internet bubble burst in 2000 and the resultant reduction in customer demand for such products, Curtis Crawford was replaced by James (Jim) Thorburn, who reorganized the company under Chapter 11 bankruptcy in late 2001 and refocused it on the 8- and 16-bit microcontroller market.

 Jim Thorburn led Zilog back into profitability, and by FY 2007, Zilog had $82 million in sales.
 During this time, the company developed the Z8 Encore!
 8-bit Flash MCU and ZNEO 16-bit Flash MCU product families.
 In February 2007, Zilog hired Darin Billerbeck to replace Jim Thorburn as president and CEO.